 With a width of 102mm underfoot, it’s quite wide for a park ski.
 Even if it’s a bit wider than most park skis, it’s still super easy to maneuver and have a smooth performance all over the park.
 The added width also makes it a more versatile ski that you can take all over the mountain.
 Unlike most park skis, it has good stability at high speed on groomed runs.
 The biggest downside when it comes to how it skis is the relative short turn radius of 16m.
 It’s convenient to have really short and responsive turns when doing skiing in the woods but a longer turn radius would probably make for an even smoother overall skiing experience.

 The Faction Candide 2.0 has a rocker/camber/rocker profile.
-The tip rocker makes it super fun off-piste with great flotation in soft snow.
+The rockered tips makes it super fun off-piste with great flotation in soft snow.
 The camber profile underfoot gives it the stability you’ll need when cruising at high speed or for smoother landings.
 On the sides of the skis, you’ll get a full sidewall for added durability and maximum edge hold.

-The medium to stiff flex gives the ski tons of stability yet a playful feel.
-This ski is best suited for advanced to expert skis.
-It’ s quite wide with a firm flex, so if you are more of a beginner to intermediate skier some options are easier to ski such as the K2 Sight below.
+The medium to stiff flex gives the skis tons of stability yet a playful feel.
+These skis are best suited for advanced to expert skis.
+It’s quite wide with a firm flex, so if you are more of a beginner to intermediate skier, some options are easier to ski, such as the K2 Sight below.

 |Stable on landings|

 |Short Turn Radius|